 We met at TeenPact National Convention, but we’d followed each other’s blogs before that.
 He was SmartHomeschool and I was Politically InCorrect.
 We and a handful of other people were first timer’s at the camp and everyone else we knew had run off to hang with their already established friends, and as we wandered, we kept running into each other and finding a handful of other loners at random times to make our group more TPA.
 We called ourselves The Magnets, because, we just sort of all ended up at the same place at the same time, snacking on skittles and starbursts.

-Alex, I will have you know (the tall one in the middle FYI – I only look appropriately scaled because I’m 12″ in front of the dudes.
-IRL I was shoulder height to them), was a tough cookie to crack.
+Alex, I will have you know, was a tough cookie to crack.
 Super shy and awkward, I made a point to open up his little clam-shell-self that week, because I just REALLY wanted to know what was inside his brain.
 Which sounds weird, but I’ve never really felt that much curiosity for anyone else.
 Plus he was cute to boot, but I would never have admitted it. boops baby alex’s nose SO I MARRIED HIM.
 THE END.

 If only it were that simple camp love story.